CHAMPAGNE WITH SHIRLEY MANSON: My Interview With The Garbage Frontwoman And Rock God

 T: Aaand, this is the last one!
 Whether you’re at home or on the road, what is your go-to beauty product?

-, because this makes you smell like Cleopatra.
+S: Oh my god, I’ve got so many.
+Um, well this is my current favorite, because this makes you smell like Cleopatra.
 You can use it on your hair, use it on your lips, use it all over your body.
 I’m obsessed with it.

 What else?
 Oh, I can’t live without hairspray.
 The greatest of all products.